In this article, I will answer one of the most common questions I’m asked by beginners is: Can guppy fish and goldfish live in the same tank?

 Goldfish will eat anything that fits into their mouth.
 Plants are no exception to this.
 There are however some plants that you can keep with goldfish.
 But please take in consideration, that there is no guarantee, that they will remain intact.

 If you really want to risk it and want to keep the plant in your fish tank, here are a few that I recommend:

 - Water sprite

-Also you should know that a well-fed goldfish will ignore plants for a while.
-So if you have a planted guppy and goldfish tank, make sure your goldfish in not very hungry.
+Also, you should know that a well-fed goldfish will ignore plants for a while.
+So if you have a planted guppy and goldfish tank, make sure your goldfish is not very hungry.

 Good Filtration & Regular Tank Maintenance

 With weekly water changes you can remove most of the nitrates from the water, but you also need to deal with ammonia spikes.
 For this, I recommend implementing a good external or internal filter with good bio-filter media.